roadpilot/where-in-the-house/specs.md

     - there is a view to search for an item that has been put away
 - Model your domain.
 You need to know what the nouns in your project are - the objects in the 'world' of your application.
 It can be helpful to draw the relationships between your models.
     - User has a username and password
-    - Items has a name, description, current_location and proper_location
+    - Item has a name, description, current_location and proper_location
     - Household is a collection of users and items
     - household_users will join users to households
 - Plan how your features will work.